simplifyme7/Simply/README.md

 4. [Commands](#commands)
 5. [Customization](#customization)
 6. [Discord](#discord)

+# Meet Simply: Your New Tool for Decoding Legalese

 Introducing Simply, your ultimate companion in deciphering the complexities of Privacy Policies and Terms of Service!
 Simply is designed to simplify legal documents effortlessly.